 Burst and time-lapse modes can help you capture images in sequence.
 But what if you've recorded it into a video?
 Converting the video to an image sequence is also a good way out.
 And that's exactly what we are going to discuss today.
 Keep reading and find the best video to image converter for you.

-How we made this guide?
+How we created this guide?

 1. Convert Video to Image Sequence in VideoProc Converter AI